-- All nomination papers must be received in the Office of the Governing Council by 5:00 p.m. on Friday, January 26, 2007. - Nominations received by 5:00 p.m. on Friday, January 26, 2007 will be subject to a verification process.
-The eligibility of nominators will be verified as follows: - all teaching staff constituencies printed full name and department against Human Resources Information System records - all student constituencies printed full name and student number against Repository of Student Information (ROSI) records
+- All nomination papers must be received in the Office of the Governing Council by 5:00 p.m. on Friday, January 25, 2008. - Nominations received by 5:00 p.m. on Friday, January 25, 2008 will be subject to a verification process.
+The eligibility of nominators will be verified as follows: - all teaching staff constituencies printed full name and department against Human Resources Information System records

-- administrative staff constituency printed full name and department or office against records of the Human Resources Information Systems and staff records in the federated universities. - In the event that one or more of a nominee's nominators cannot be verified, they may be replaced by the nominee if, in the judgment of the CRO, the error was made in good faith. - The deadline for this process will be the end of the verification period.
+- all student constituencies printed full name and student number against Repository of Student Information (ROSI) records - administrative staff constituency printed full name and department or office against records of the Human Resources Information Systems and staff records in the federated universities. - In the event that one or more of a nominee's nominators cannot be verified, they may be replaced by the nominee if, in the judgment of the CRO, the error was made in good faith. - The deadline for this process will be the time of announcement of candidates (Thursday, January 31, 1:00 p.m.)